Skip to main content

 Icon aerial aft concept art

-While it's true that some cruise lines, such as those under Carnival Corporation & plc, have slowed down the production of new ships as an ongoing COVID rebound strategy, there are other lines that are doing the opposite.
+While it's true that some cruise lines, such as those under Carnival Corporation & plc, have slowed down the production of new ships as an ongoing COVID rebound strategy, other lines are doing the opposite.

-Between 2023 and 2028, over thirty new ships as expected to enter service across the globe.
-From Norwegian's second Viva-class vessel in mid-2023 to three Icon-class ships for Royal Caribbean by 2026, there's a lot to look forward to in the cruise industry!
+Between 2024 and 2028, over 25 new ships as expected to enter service across the globe.
+From the Disney Adventure for the Asian market to three Icon Class ships for Royal Caribbean by 2026, there's a lot to look forward to in the cruise industry!

 Here's a list of cruise ships making their debut this year and beyond.